Dante Bichette: Professional career

-In August 2004, Bichette rejoined professional baseball as a designated hitter, pitcher and occasional outfielder for the Atlantic League's Nashua Pride.
-Bichette won the Atlantic League's Player of the Month award for August (his first full month back).
+In August 2004, Bichette rejoined professional baseball as a designated hitter, pitcher, and occasional outfielder for the Atlantic League's Nashua Pride.
+Bichette won the League's Player of the Month award for August (his first full month back).
 He completed the month with a .361 average and 13 homers.
 On August 28, he batted 4-for-5 with two home runs and eight RBIs.

 Coaching career

-On November 13, 2012, Bichette was hired to be the Colorado Rockies hitting coach, replacing Carney Lansford.
-He announced on September 24, 2013 that he would not return for the 2014 season.
+On November 13, 2012, Bichette was hired to be the Colorado Rockies' hitting coach, replacing Carney Lansford.
+On September 24, 2013, he announced that he would not return for the 2014 season.

-On July 24, 2020, it was confirmed during the opening game of the Toronto Blue Jays season that Bichette had been added to the Jays coaching staff full-time after the summer camp.
+On July 24, 2020, it was confirmed during the opening game of the Toronto Blue Jays' season that Bichette had been added to their coaching staff full-time after summer camp.

-On February 4, 2021, it was announced that Bichette would be reassigned as a special assistant within the Blue Jays' organization "to continue to have an impact throughout multiple levels of the organization."
-On February 9, 2022, Bichette left his position with the Blue Jays so he could train with his son, Bo, which he could not contractually do due to the ongoing 2021–22 Major League Baseball lockout.
+On February 4, 2021, it was announced that Bichette would be reassigned as a special assistant within the Blue Jays organization "to continue to have an impact throughout multiple levels of the organization."
+On February 9, 2022, Bichette left Toronto so he could train with his son, Bo, which he could not contractually do due to the ongoing 2021–22 Major League Baseball lockout.

 Career statistics

 In 1,704 games over 14 seasons, Bichette posted a .299 batting average (1906-for-6381) with 934 runs, 401 doubles, 27 triples, 274 home runs, 1141 RBI, 152 stolen bases, 355 base on balls, .336 on-base percentage and .499 slugging percentage.
 He recorded a .974 fielding percentage playing at all three outfield positions.
-In his only postseason appearance, in the 1995 NLDS, he hit .588 (10-for-17) with six runs, three doubles, one home run and three RBI.
+In his only postseason appearance, at the 1995 NLDS, he hit .588 (10-for-17) with six runs, three doubles, one home run and three RBI.

 Personal life

 In 1992, Bichette was arrested in Palm Beach County after reports of a domestic dispute with his pregnant girlfriend, Mariana Peng.
 Police responded to another incident involving Bichette and Peng the following year at his off-season home in Palm Beach Gardens.

+Bichette and Peng were married in 1993.

-In August 2005, Bichette's oldest son Dante Jr., participated in the Little League World Series with his Maitland, Florida, team.
-Bichette was one of the team's two assistant coaches, the other being former MLB player Mike Stanley.
+In August 2005, Bichette's oldest son, Dante Jr., participated in the Little League World Series with his Maitland, Florida, team.
+Dante Bichette was one of the team's two assistant coaches, the other being former MLB player Mike Stanley.
 Dante Jr. was drafted 51st overall by the New York Yankees in 2011.
 Bichette's younger son, Bo, was selected by the Toronto Blue Jays in the 2016 draft, and made his MLB debut on July 29, 2019.
-Both Bo and Dante, Jr. played for Brazil in the 2017 World Baseball Classic qualifier tournament; their mother Mariana is a native of Porto Alegre, Brazil (their maternal grandfather is a native of China who immigrated to Brazil).
+Both Bo and Dante Jr. played for Brazil in the 2017 World Baseball Classic qualifier tournament; their mother, Mariana, is a native of Porto Alegre, Brazil.
+(Their maternal grandfather is a native of China who immigrated to Brazil.)

 In 2017, Bichette was inducted into the Colorado Sports Hall of Fame.

-On June 11, 2024, Bichette's son Dante Jr. alleged that he had been abused by the elder Dante as a child while playing youth baseball.